saiilla/sonic-mgmt/sdn_tests/testplans/GET-Modes-Test-plans.md

 # **Overview**

-This document outlines the approach for testing the functionality of different GET modes of the gNMI protocol as part of GPINs OpenConfig end-to-end testing.
+This document outlines the approach for testing the functionality of different GET modes of the gNMI protocol as part of OpenConfig end-to-end testing.

 # **Background**

-With SONiC as the network operating system (NOS) for GPINS, gNMI is responsible for monitoring, streaming telemetry, and configuration management.
-Broadcom’s Unified Management Framework (UMF) provides gNMI streaming telemetry based on the standard OpenConfig model.
+With SONiC as the network operating system (NOS), gNMI is responsible for monitoring, streaming telemetry, and configuration management based on the standard OpenConfig YANG models.
  \
-The Get RPC is intended to retrieve the set of data elements for which the target should return a snapshot of data, for example a part of the configuration.
+The gNMI Get RPC is intended to retrieve the set of data elements for which the target should return a snapshot of data, for example a part of the configuration.
 A Subscription:ONCE request acts as a single request/response channel where the target creates the relevant update messages, transmits them, and subsequently closes the RPC.

 # **gNMI Feature Description**